Smael Mondon Jr.

 Smael Simon Mondon Jr. (SMAY---el; born February 13, 2003) is an American professional football linebacker for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Eagles in the fifth round of the 2025 NFL draft.

 Early life

 Mondon Jr. attended Paulding County High School in Dallas, Georgia.
 A five-star recruit, he played in the 2021 All-American Bowl.
 He committed to the University of Georgia to play college football.

 College career

 As a true freshman at Georgia in 2021, Mondon Jr. played in all 15 games as a backup recording 10 tackles and one sack.
 He took over as a starter his sophomore year in 2022.

 Professional career

 Mondon was selected by the Philadelphia Eagles in the fifth round, 161st overall, in the 2025 NFL draft.
+He appeared in all 17 regular season games for the Eagles in mainly a special teams role.